Home » Academy Information » Academy Council

 Academy Council

-Dereth Wood – Chair and Sponsor 1 – Safeguarding Link
+Dereth Wood – Sponsor Councillor (Interim Chair) – Safeguarding Link

 I started my career as a maths teacher initially in Kenya through VSO and then in East London.
 After a few years I moved on to work in the voluntary sector for CSV managing adult learning and enterprise programmes.